Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer has created an S3 bucket s3://mycoolapp and has enabled server across logging that points to the folder s3://mycoolapp/logs.The Developer moved 100 KB of Cascading Style Sheets (CSS) documents to the folder s3://mycoolapp/css, and then stopped work.
+### A Developer has created an S3 bucket` s3://mycoolapp` and has enabled server across logging that points to the folder `s3://mycoolapp/logs`.
+The Developer moved 100 KB of Cascading Style Sheets (CSS) documents to the folder `s3://mycoolapp/css`, and then stopped work.
 When the developer came back a few days later, the bucket was 50 GB.
 What is the MOST likely cause of this situation?

 - [ ] The CSS files were not compressed and S3 versioning was enabled.
 - [ ] S3 replication was enabled on the bucket.